House 4006

 (a) Program established. — The Aerospace Development Program is hereby created and is to be administered as a broad program within the Department of Commerce to encourage the attraction, development, construction, operation, maintenance, manufacturing, and expansion of all facets of the aerospace economy and its facilities in West Virginia.

-(c) Record keeping. —The Department shall maintain an accurate file of all impactful aerospace operations and development projects with all relevant information that can be made available to the Governor and Legislature upon request, identifying and removing confidential information to ensure privacy of any such information as identified by the respective private aerospace project management.
+(c) Record keeping. —The Department of Commerce shall maintain an accurate file of all impactful aerospace operations and development projects with all relevant information that can be made available to the Governor and Legislature upon request, identifying and removing confidential information to ensure privacy of any such information as identified by the respective private aerospace project management.

 §5B-12-3.
 Available West Virginia programs and tax incentives.

-(14) Industrial Advancement Act, and all amendments thereto, being §11-13LL-1 et seq. of this code;
+(9) Industrial Advancement Act, and all amendments thereto, provided in §11-13LL-1 et seq. of this code;

-(15) Post-Coal Mine Site Business Credit, and all amendments thereto, being §11-28-1 et seq. of this code;
+(10) Post-Coal Mine Site Business Credit, and all amendments thereto, provided in §11-28-1 et seq. of this code;

-(17) All other current and future applicable tax and non-tax incentives, without limitation, which may benefit aerospace development projects under the Code of West Virginia and the Code of State Rules.
+(12) All other current and future applicable tax and non-tax incentives, without limitation, which may benefit aerospace development projects under the Code of West Virginia and the Code of State Rules.

-(b) The Department shall strive to ensure that qualifying aerospace operations and development projects are informed and afforded the opportunity to enjoy all other current and future available programs, such as, without limitation, West Virginia Economic Development Authority’s applicable direct and indirect financing, industrial revenue bonds, expedited permitting, workforce development, infrastructure development, and available sites and buildings.
+(b) The Department of Commerce shall strive to ensure that qualifying aerospace operations and development projects are informed and afforded the opportunity to enjoy all other current and future available programs, such as, without limitation, West Virginia Economic Development Authority’s applicable direct and indirect financing, industrial revenue bonds, expedited permitting, workforce development, infrastructure development, and available sites and buildings.

 §5B-13-1.
 Short title.